Dreajar/Diet-Optimisation/README.md

 800\le\sum_{i=1}^n A_i * \frac{1.05^{x_i}-1}{0.05} * \frac{(1+\frac{1}{e})^{10}}{(1+e^{-x})^{10}}   \le1200
 ```
 I have simplied added a sigmoid function $\sigma^{10}(x)$ and scaled it so that $\sigma^{10}(1)=1$.
 Now the minimum value is $\sigma^{10}(0.182503) \approx 0.0015294$
+My laptop takes ~10 minutes for each calculation, I have converted all analytic expression into 6 decimal point representations so my laptop doesn't explode.

 # Extensions
 1. My current stop criterion are arbitrary.
 I can implement a suitable stop criterion resulting from duality considerations.